aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-management/add-image-to-postscript-ps-document/_index.md

 ---
-title: Add Image to PostScript (PS) Document with Aspose.Page
+title: How to Add Image to PostScript (PS) Document with Aspose.Page
 linktitle: Add Image to PostScript (PS) Document
 second_title: Aspose.Page .NET API
-description: Learn how to enhance your PostScript documents by adding images using Aspose.Page for .NET.
-Follow our step-by-step guide for a seamless experience.
+description: Learn how to add image to a PostScript document using Aspose.Page for .NET.
+This guide also covers how to insert bitmap into ps and extract images from ps when needed.
 weight: 10
 url: /net/image-management/add-image-to-postscript-ps-document/
+date: 2026-02-28
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Add Image to PostScript (PS) Document with Aspose.Page
+# How to Add Image to PostScript (PS) Document with Aspose.Page

-## Introduction
+## How to Add Image to a PostScript (PS) Document

-In this tutorial, we'll explore the process of adding images to a PostScript (PS) document using the powerful Aspose.Page for .NET library.
-Aspose.Page simplifies the manipulation of PS documents, offering an efficient and straightforward way to enhance your document with images.
-This step-by-step guide will walk you through the process, ensuring you grasp each concept thoroughly.
+In this tutorial, you'll learn **how to add image** to a PostScript (PS) document using the powerful Aspose.Page for .NET library.
+Whether you're preparing printable flyers, technical drawings, or custom reports, embedding graphics directly into PS files can dramatically improve visual quality.
+We'll walk through each step, explain why each line matters, and give you tips you can reuse in future projects.

+## Quick Answers
+- **What library do I need?** Aspose.Page for .NET (latest version)
+- **Can I insert bitmap into ps?** Yes – use `DrawImage` with a `Bitmap` object
+- **How long does the implementation take?** Typically under 10 minutes for a basic image
+- **Do I need a license?** A trial works for evaluation; a commercial license is required for production
+- **Can I later extract images from ps?** Absolutely – Aspose.Page also provides extraction APIs

 ## Prerequisites

-Before we dive into the tutorial, make sure you have the following prerequisites in place:
+Before we dive into the code, make sure you have the following prerequisites in place:

 - Aspose.Page for .NET Library: Download and install the Aspose.Page for .NET library from [here](https://releases.aspose.com/page/net/).
 - Document Directory: Create a directory on your system to store the document and image files.